Dorothy Thompson: Zionism and the State of Israel

 Thompson had been sympathetic to the Zionist movement since she first travelled to Europe in 1920.
 During her visit, she had "endless discussions" about the movement with delegates who were traveling to the International Zionist Conference which was then being held in London.
 In the late 1930s, as Thompson emerged as a leading advocate for Jewish refugees who were fleeing from persecution in Europe, she grew close to the Zionist statesman Chaim Weizmann and she also grew close to Meyer Weisgal, Chaim Weizmann's lieutenant in the US.
 As World War II unfolded, Thompson went from being a sympathetic commentator to being an outright advocate for the movement.
 She was a keynote speaker at the 1942 Biltmore Conference, and by the war's end, she was regarded as one of the most effective spokespersons for Zionism.
-However, Thompson's attitude towards the movement had already begun to shift, most especially after a 1945 trip to Palestine, because she grew more concerned about the activities of the movement's right-wing adherents.
-She was especially troubled by its escalating terrorism against the British.
+However, Thompson's attitude towards the movement had begun to shift, most especially after a 1945 trip to Palestine, because she grew more concerned about the activities of the movement's right-wing adherents.
+She was especially troubled by its escalating political violence.
 After penning several columns which were critical of right wing Zionist terrorism, Thompson provoked a tremendous backlash that ultimately led her to cooperate with the leaders of the Jewish anti-Zionist organization, the American Council for Judaism.